tsjohns9/ai-project-1/README.md

 The goal is to identify if there is in party performance, or a trend in the performance of an individual that is worth making similar investments for someone outside of politics.
 It is expected that there is a difference in stock performance based on party, but not expected that the party as a whole is not going to be profitible.
 It is also expected that making investments based on the top performing politician will be valuable.

-* Question: Which party had the highest excess return for all trades?
+### Which party had the highest excess return for all trades?

-	* Overall for all trades, both parties were extremely negative in their losses for the sum of their excess returns.
+Overall for all trades, both parties were extremely negative in their losses for the sum of their excess returns.
 The excess return for Republicans for all years was -548,337.29, and the excess return for Democrat for all years was -123,073.97.
 Based on the analysis of the excess return based on party, it is not worth making financial investments based on a specific political party.

-* Question: Which party had the highest excess return for all years for the top performing politicians?
+### Which party had the highest excess return for all years for the top performing politicians?

-	* When it comes to excess return based on the best performing politicians there was a clear answer as to which party was more profitable.
+When it comes to excess return based on the best performing politicians there was a clear answer as to which party was more profitable.
 When only considering the top 3 performers for each party the Democrats had a higher excess return than the Republicans.
 The Democrats came out to 151,888.77, and the excess return for the Republicans was 77,908.
 This came out to a 48.71% higher excess return based on the performance of the Democrats over the Republicans.

-* Question: Which party had the highest excess return from 2019-2021?
+### Which party had the highest excess return from 2019-2021?

-	* When comparing the excess return by party from 2019-2021 the excess return was a lot closer.
+When comparing the excess return by party from 2019-2021 the excess return was a lot closer.
 Both parties were positive.
 The excess return for the Republicans was 35,392.47 while the Democrats excess return was 30,051.73.
 The Republicans had an excess return that was 17.80% higher than that of the Democrats.

-* Question: Which politician performed the best across all years?
+### Which politician performed the best across all years?

-	* Debbie Wasserman Schultz (D) had the highest excess return of 64,404.63 for all years.
+Debbie Wasserman Schultz (D) had the highest excess return of 64,404.63 for all years.
 The top 6 politicians are ranked in order below.
 The highest performing Democrat out-earned the highest earning Republican by 39.16%.
 	1. Debbie Wasserman Schultz (D)    64404.63
 	2. Whitehouse, Sheldon (D)         63956.88
 	3. Roberts, Pat (R)                46277.25